Friday, August 22, 2008

 Whole Foods' 365 store brand has durable plates and bowls that look like sturdy paper ones but are actually made from renewable and biodegradable sugar cane.

-Recycline's plates and bowls in bright, bold colors like purple and lime green; they are made entirely of recycled plastic (from old yogurt cups) and are sturdy enough to be used several times.
+For a bit of color, look for Recycline's plates and bowls in bright, bold colors like purple and lime green; they are made entirely of recycled plastic (from old yogurt cups) and are sturdy enough to be used several times.

-Cereplast forks, spoons, and knives, which are made from a biodegradable bio-plastic consisting of 80 percent corn-based starch and 20 percent green fillers.
+Stock up on Cereplast forks, spoons, and knives, which are made from a biodegradable bio-plastic consisting of 80 percent corn-based starch and 20 percent green fillers.
 If you compost, you can toss these utensils right into the bin and they'll break down in about three months.

+Forget plastic straws.
 Greenhome sells some made from PLA, a corn-based bio-resin.
 They look and feel like plastic ones but are completely biodegradable.

 Also look for plates, chopsticks, and other utensils made from bamboo, a fast-growing renewable and biodegradable resource.